eaprelsky/infodynamics/book/15_consciousness_as_electricity.md

 ## Consciousness in the Physical Universe

-Information physics places consciousness squarely within the natural world, suggesting that conscious experience is as much a part of physical reality as gravity, electromagnetism, or chemical reactions.
+Information dynamics places consciousness squarely within the natural world, suggesting that conscious experience is as much a part of physical reality as gravity, electromagnetism, or chemical reactions.

 ### The Emergence Hierarchy